shaundon/codakuma-website/_posts/2020-06-19-swiftui-page-control.markdown

 tags: ios swiftui howto
 ---

+**Note: This article was written for iOS 13. iOS 14 has support for page controls built in.
+There is also now [iPages](https://github.com/benjaminsage/iPages), a great third-party library you can use for this.**

 One of the components missing from SwiftUI (as of iOS 13.5) is [Page Control](https://developer.apple.com/design/human-interface-guidelines/ios/controls/page-controls/).

 Apple has [a tutorial](https://developer.apple.com/tutorials/swiftui/interfacing-with-uikit) on their website which explains how to bridge this component from UIKit to SwiftUI - great!
 However the tutorial doesn't mention that the end result only works with arrays of basic matching content, like so: